Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

 The objective was to obtain a model with the lowest interface energy distribution.
-Fig. \ref{fig_lambda} shows the interface energy distribution for the models trained with different parameters $\lambda$.
-For each value of $\lambda$, three separate models were trained and the spread of the interface energy distributions is indicated by the shading.
-The interface energy distribution of all trained models (without shading) is provided in ESI Fig. S3.
+Fig. \ref{fig_lambda} shows the interface energy distribution for the models trained with different $\lambda$.
+For each $\lambda$, three separate models were trained and the spread of the interface energy distributions is indicated by the shading (the distribution of all trained models without shading is provided in ESI Fig. S14).
 The results indicate that as $\lambda$ increases from 0 to 0.05, the interface energy distribution shifts to lower energies.
 However, as $\lambda$ further increases to 0.1, the interface energy distribution shifts to higher energies.
-This observation shows that optimal values of $\lambda$ improve model performance, but excessive weight on the bond distance discriminator causes the generator to prioritize the bond distances too much over positioning the atoms correctly.
+The coordination motif fingerprint distance between the generated and training structures also shows the same trend (see ESI Fig. S15), where it decreases between $\lambda=0$ and $\lambda=0.05$, then increases when $\lambda>0.05$.
+These observations show that optimal values of $\lambda$ improve model performance, but excessive weight on the bond distance discriminator causes the generator to prioritize the bond distances too much over positioning the atoms correctly.
 The use of a second discriminator does slow down training compared to using only a single discriminator, requiring around twice as long to train the model for the same number of epochs.
-However, we found that two discriminators still outperform a single discriminator given the same amount of training time (see ESI Fig. S4), justifying the benefits of the bond distance discriminator.
-Also, whereas a large percentage of structures (around 34\%) generated using the models trained with $\lambda = 0$ failed to converge in the M3GNet relaxations, only around 11\% of structures generated using the models trained with $\lambda = 0.05$ did not converge.
-These results show that with an appropriately tuned $\lambda$, the bond distance discriminator helps to improve the model performance.
+However, we found that two discriminators still outperform a single discriminator given the same amount of training time (see ESI Fig. S16), justifying the benefits of the bond distance discriminator.
+Whereas around 34 \% of the generated structures failed to converge during M3GNet relaxation for $\lambda = 0$, only around 11 \% did not converge for $\lambda = 0.05$.
+These results show that with an appropriately tuned $\lambda$, the bond distance discriminator improves model performance.